 If you are or have ever been in debt, you know how it can drain you emotionally and financially.

-From that standpoint, it’s no surprise almost everyone wants to escape debt as quickly as possible.
+From that standpoint, it’s no surprise almost everyone wants to escape owing money as quickly as possible.
 But debt can be like diets: The yoyo-effect often catches those who try to get results too quickly.

-Once you’re out of debt, you want to stay debt-free, not feel good for a few weeks until you reluctantly swipe your credit card again.
+Once you’ve settled your liabilities, you want to stay debt-free, not feel good for a few weeks until you reluctantly swipe your credit card again.

 Show highlights include: